 A quick overview of the very basic terms and benefits of the TruWest balance transfer.

-- 0% intro APR for 18 months on all purchases and balance transfers
+- 0% introductory APR for 18 months on all purchases and balance transfers, then an APR between 7.90%-8.90% Variable applies

-- 3% balance transfer fee of the amount of each balance transfer
+- Balance transfer fee of 3% of the amount of each balance transfer.

-- You can earn $100 for spending $100 within 90 days of opening the credit card account.
+- You can earn $100 when you spend $100 in the first 90 days of opening the credit card account.
 It’ll be credited back on your credit card statement, but we don’t recommend spending on a balance transfer card.
 That’s how you get trapped into generating more debt

-- As a cardholder you gain access to the TruRewards program to earn up to 1.5% cashback.
+- As a cardholder you can earn up to 1.5% cash back with the TruRewards program.
 Receive up to 1 point for every dollar that you spend.
 And earn up to 10 extra points per dollar for making qualifying purchases in the Get Extra Points Portal of TruRewards, but again we don’t recommend using this card for rewards

-Are you eligible for a TruWest Visa Signature Credit Card?
+Are you eligible for a TruWest Visa® Signature Card?

 To apply for this balance transfer offer you must be a member of the TruWest Credit Union and a minimum deposit of $5 is required to become a member.
 There are a few eligibility options for joining.
 You can live, work or own a business in the following counties: